News of bushfires is rife over summer and can have a devastating impact if it impedes on your community.

 During a major bushfire

-The more you prepare your property the better chance it will survive a bushfire, even if you are not there. visit www.dfes.wa.gov.au to find out more.
+The more you prepare your property the better chance it will survive a bushfire, even if you are not there.
+Visit the Department of Fire and Emergency Services (DFES) website to find out more.

 Living near bushland

 In addition to complying with the requirements of the Fire Hazard Reduction Notice, residents living near bushland are encouraged to take further actions to reduce the risk of fire to their home.
-This includes implementing a Building Protection Zone (BPZ) Create a minimum 20 metre building protection zone around your home and other buildings.
-This area needs to be clear of all rubbish, long dry grass, bark and material that may catch fire. around your home.
+This includes implementing a Building Protection Zone (BPZ) by creating a minimum 20 metre building protection zone around your home and other buildings.
+This area needs to be clear of all rubbish, long dry grass, bark and material that may catch fire around your home.

 Bush fire prone zones

 Bush fire prone zones are areas identified as being subject or likely to be subject to a bush fire attack.
 If you live in a designated bush fire prone zone, you may be subject to additional planning and construction requirements.
-Visit this link to see if you live in a bush fire prone zone.
+Visit the DFES's bushfire prone areas webpage to see if you live in a bush fire prone zone.